materialsproject/fireworks/docs/installation.rst

    .. note:: You may need administrator access, e.g. ``sudo pip install FireWorks``.

 #.
-Separately, you will probably want to download the FireWork tutorial files if you plan on going through the tutorials.
+Separately, you can download the FireWork tutorial files if you plan on going through the tutorials.
 You can download these from the `FireWorks Github page <https://github.com/materialsproject/fireworks>`_.
 All you need is the ``fw_tutorial`` directory, but it might be easiest to download the entire source and just copy the ``fw_tutorial`` directory somewhere else.

 Installation Method 2: Use Git to install in developer mode
 ===========================================================